Sandee004/Sandee004/README.md

 # Appendix
-When I'm not coding I enjoy playing games, listening to music and reading novels I'm open to internship roles and/or open source contributions....
+When I'm not coding I enjoy playing games, listening to music and reading novels.

+I'm open to internship roles and/or open source contributions....